Ingram Family YMCA

 A.E.
 Finley YMCA

 Camp G.R.A.C.E. is a day camp designed for children with Pervasive Developmental Disorders (PDD), Autism Spectrum Disorder, and other special needs.
 Each session of Camp G.R.A.C.E. operates for one week, with each session focusing on building specific skills incorporating therapeutic ideas from many disciplines.
 We offer two different sessions: Social Skills and Building Blocks.
 Social Skills Sessions are designed for children that do not require one-on-one assistance.
 The focus of these sessions will be on activity skill building, teamwork activities, and social situations.
 The Building Blocks sessions are designed with a smaller ratio to allow for more individual attention.
-You can learn more about Camp Grace on our website: https://www.ymcatriangle.org/programs/camps/traditional-day-camps/camp-grace Volunteers will provides supervision to a children in the seasonal day camp designed for children with these special needs.
-Volunteers will be responsible for implementing activities and maintaining a safe and engaging environment for campers.
-Experience working with the special needs population strongly encouraged.
+Throughout their camp session, children will work and play within their huddles to learn new games, complete art projects, participate in music and dog therapy times, and much more.
+Children will also get to enjoy water activities and sensory integration activities, as well as character and social skills development time.
+Individuals from the following organizations donated their time and expertise in the formation of Camp G.R.A.C.E.: The YMCA of the Triangle, A Small Miracle, LLC., the Autism Society of North Carolina, Community Partnerships, Maxim Home Health, and independently contracted behavioral psychologists.
+It is through the generosity and dedication of all of the above-mentioned organizations and donors to the YMCA’s Annual Campaign that we are able to provide Camp G.R.A.C.E.
+Volunteers will assist staff in the camp's daily activities and upholding YMCA values.
+Please note: Attending the staff training is strongly recommended and all interviews conducted by the camp director

 How you can help: